TelegraphCreative/abodu-fed/site/content/pages/5.contact-us/index.md

   We'll respond in < 24 hours, guaranteed.
 vision__fields:
   vision__heading: 'Our Vision'
   vision__copy: 'Abodu began with the idea that there had to be a better way to add density to our growing cities throughout the US.
-That the American Dream of homeownership is changing- and neighborhoods are evolving.
+That the American Dream of homeownership is changing and neighborhoods are evolving.
 We believe beautifully-designed housing should be accessible and functional.
 We believe construction projects are almost never a customer-centric process… but they can be.
-We believe manufacturing technology, software, and thoughtfulness can make that process more joyful for homeowners.'
+We believe manufacturing technology, software and thoughtfulness can make that process more joyful for homeowners.'
 images_grid__fields:
   image_grid__image_one:
     - /assets/Launch_photos/abodu_60_comp_3x4.jpg